andyvand/sy201/README.md

 `asymmetric_encryption.pdf` | An overview of Public Key Encryption and Certificate Signing.
 `pythonFormatting.pdf` | Reference sheet for formatted output in Python.
 `asciiChart.pdf` | ASCII Chart for the base (0 - 127) and extended (128 - 255) sets.
+`stringsListsDictionaries.pdf` | A reference sheet describing how to apply the same operations to strings, lists and dictionaries.
 `6wkExamReview.pdf` | Review packet for the 6-week exam.
-`stringsListsDictionaries.pdf` | A reference sheet describing how to apply the same operations to strings, lists and dictionaries.
+`12wkExamReview.pdf` | Review packet for the 12-week exam.

 <a name="codeSamples"></a>
 #### *codeSamples*